rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 The  output from diamond is a special binary format that we can then turn into either SAM or BLAST tabular output with the latter being the default.

     diamond view -a pre_humann/SRS015044.daa -o pre_humann/SRS015044.txt

-You can see the output using 'less':
+You can see the output using _less_:

     less pre_humann/SRS015044.txt

 Each column tells us different information about the match:
- 1	Query
+1. Query
- 2	Subject
+2. Subject
- 3	% id
+3.	% id
- 4	alignment length
+4.	alignment length
- 5	Mistmatches
+5. Mistmatches
- 6	gap openings
+6.	gap openings
- 7	q.start
+7.	q.start
- 8	q.end
+8.	q.end
- 9	s.start
+9.	s.start
- 10	s.end
+10.	s.end
- 11	e-value
+11.	e-value
- 12	bit score
+12.	bit score

 Now run DIAMOND for samples SRS015893 aagainst the KEGG database and convert output to BLAST tabular format.

- diamond blastx -p 4 -d kegg/kegg.reduced -q hmp_metagenomics/fastq/SRS015893.fastq -a pre_humann/SRS015893
+    diamond blastx -p 4 -d /home/shared/kegg/diamond_db/kegg.reduced -q hmp_metagenomics/fastq/SRS015893.fastq -a pre_humann/SRS015893
     diamond view -a pre_humann/SRS015893.daa -o pre_humann/SRS015893.txt

 Repeat the above commands once again for sample SRS097871.

-===Running HUMAnN===
+### Running HUMAnN

 Now, we are going to run HUMAnN.
-To use human you are going to copy the entire program to your working directory.
-The human program is in “ ~/CourseData/refs/humann-0.99/”:
+To use HUMAnN you are going to make a symbolic link between the alignments we just made and the HUMAnN "input" directory (HUMAnN reads in input files from this directory):

- cp -r ~/CourseData/refs/humann-0.99/ ./
+    ln -s $PWD/pre_humann/* /usr/local/prg/humann-0.99/input

 Then move into the HUMAnN directory:

- cd humann-0.99
+    cd /usr/local/prg/humann-0.99

-Now copy your blast output from your 3 samples into the “human-0.99/input” directory:

- cp ../pre_humann/SRS015044.txt ../pre_humann/SRS015893.txt ../pre_humann/SRS097871.txt ./input/

-To being running human on just these 3 samples you use the “scons” command (using 4 cores):
+To being running HUMAnN on all the samples you pre-processed with DIAMOND, you use the “scons” command (using 2 cores):

- scons -j 4
+    scons -j 2

 A bunch of messages will pass on your screen and it should finish in ~2 minutes.
-All of the output is contained in the “humann-0.99/output” directory.
+All of the output is contained in the “/usr/local/prg/humann-0.99/output” directory.
 To see a list of them type:

     ls output

-There are MANY output files from human.
+There are MANY output files from HUMAnN.
 The ones we care about are called:

-* '''01b-hit-keg-cat.txt''' –> KEGG KOs
+* **01b-hit-keg-cat.txt** –> KEGG KOs
-* '''04b-hit-keg-mpm-cop-nul-nve-nve.txt''' -> KEGG Modules
+* **04b-hit-keg-mpm-cop-nul-nve-nve.txt** -> KEGG Modules
-* '''04b-hit-keg-mpt-cop-nul-nve-nve.txt''' -> KEGG Pathways
+* **04b-hit-keg-mpt-cop-nul-nve-nve.txt** -> KEGG Pathways

 These files contain relative abundances for each of these different functional classifications.
-You can look at the format of these using “less”.
+You can look at the format of these using _less_.
 For example to look at the KEGG Pathways:

     less output/04b-hit-keg-mpt-cop-nul-nve-nve.txt

 The output should look like this: